rcsb/py-rcsb-api/docs/search_api/query_construction.md

 ```

 ### Results Verbosity
 Results can be returned alongside additional metadata, including result scores.
-To return this metadata, set the `results_verbosity` parameter to `verbose` (all metadata), `minimal` (scores only), or `compact` (default, no metadata).
-If set to `verbose` or `minimal`, results will be returned as a list of dictionaries.
+To return this metadata, set the `results_verbosity` parameter to `"verbose"` (all metadata), `"minimal"` (scores only), or `"compact"` (default, no metadata).
+If set to `"verbose"` or `"minimal"`, results will be returned as a list of dictionaries.

-For example, here we get all experimental models associated with "hemoglobin", along with their scores, by setting verbosity to `minimal`.
+For example, here we get all experimental models associated with "hemoglobin", along with their scores, by setting verbosity to `"minimal"`.

 ```python
 from rcsbapi.search import TextQuery